FedDAG: Federated DAG Structure Learning: Problem definition

 \section{Problem definition}

-Here, we first describe the property of decentralized data and the mechanisms of distribution shift among different clients if there exists data heterogeneity~\citep{huang2020causal,mooij2020joint}.
-Then, we define the problem, federated causal discovery, considered in this paper.
+Here, we first describe the property of decentralized data and the data distribution shift among different clients if there exists data heterogeneity~\citep{huang2020causal, mooij2020joint, zhang2020domain}.
+Then, we define the problem, federated DAG structure learning, considered in this paper.